accetto/xubuntu-vnc/README.md

 #### [utils][this-github-utils]

-Contains various utilities that make building the images more convenient.
+Contains utilities that make building the images more convenient.

-- `util-update-refreshed-at.sh`

-  Updates the **REFRESHED_AT** environment variable to the current date in all Dockerfiles it finds underneath the given folder.

 - `util-hdx.sh`